Tuesday, January 01, 2013

 Check for Salt.

-Garnish with chopped Coriander leaves and serve with lemon wedges.
+Garnish with chopped coriander leaves and serve with lemon wedges.

 Serves Six with good appetite.
 Maybe more, if you add extra spice!